 CMCR Project data can be freely downloaded and used under Creative Commons licensing arrangements for non-commercial purposes with proper attribution and in accordance with the ShareAlike principles set out in the International License 4.0.
 Explicit, written permission is required for any other use that does not follow these principles.
-Our data sets are available for download here.
-They are also available through the Dataverse, a publicly-accessible repository of scholarly works created and maintained by a consortium of Canadian universities.
-All works and datasets deposited in Dataverse are given a permanent DOI, so as to not be lost when a website becomes no longer available-a form of "dead media".
+Our data sets are available for download here and also available in our long term data archive hosted on the CMCRP Dataverse.
+Dataverse is a publicly-accessible repository of scholarly works created and maintained by a consortium of Canadian universities.
+All works and datasets deposited in our CMCRP Dataverse are given a permanent DOI, so as to not be lost when a website becomes no longer available-a form of "dead media".